 - Eye injuries: Bleeding in your eye could damage your eyesight

-- Spinal: Watch out for back pain, weakness, tingling and numbness or weakness of the legs or arms
+- Spinal injuries: Watch out for back pain, weakness, tingling and numbness or weakness of your legs or arms and seek medical management if they occur

 - Abdominal bleeds: Signs can include pain in the stomach, vomiting or coughing up blood or blood in your bowel motions or urine

 - Muscle bleeds: Particularly watch out for those in your calf or forearm.
-If too much pressure builds up inside these muscles from bleeding and swelling it can cut off blood flow.
-This can permanently damage a muscle and its nerves.
-Thigh and groin bleeds are also to be watched out for as these can be very large.
-They can cause muscles to become very tight and take a long time to settle.
-Sometimes they can keep bleeding and damage surrounding tissue, particularly if they are not rehabilitated properly.
+If too much pressure builds up inside these muscles from bleeding and swelling it can cut off blood flow and permanently damage a muscle and its nerves.
+Take care with thigh and groin bleeds.
+They need to be managed appropriately - if they are large, they can cause muscles to become very tight and take a long time to settle.
+If they are not rehabilitated properly, they may keep bleeding and damage surrounding tissue.